 “… he did start to do something and one day I heard him in the playground telling someone, ‘Sister Martha loves me.’

 “I thought, ‘What a terrible way to treat a little child coming to school.’
-I said to her, ‘If I give you my very bright children would you give me your very slow ones and then I’d have two classes.
+I said to her, ‘If I give you my very bright children would you give me your very slow ones?
+Then I’d have just two groups.
 ‘Oh yes, you can send the bright ones to me,’ she said, so we changed pupils.
 I had the average, who I didn’t have to worry about very much, and I concentrated on the slow ones.